thepieterdc/publishing-lod-streams/paper/content/formatting.md

 An RDF triple represents a simple sentence.
 A commonly used example is the triple (Alice - Knows - Bob), which literally means "Alice knows Bob".
 However, such a triple is not required to be a literal translation.

 ### Serialization format
 When thinking about RDF, it is important to note that RDF itself is not a data format, but a data model.
-It describes that the data should be represented with the (subject - predicate - object) triples form.
-Hence before an RDF graph can be published, it must be serialized using an RDF syntax.
+This model describes that the data should be represented as a triple, in the form of `subject - predicate - object`.
+Hence, in order to publish an RDF graph, it must be serialized using an RDF syntax.
 Some of the standardized syntaxes are described below [](cite:cites heath2011linked).

 #### RDF/XML